-The Alliance has opted for a strongly participative innovative governance and coordination structure, with interwoven bodies set up at all levels of university decision-making and activity.
+The Alliance has a strongly participative innovative governance and coordination structure, with interwoven bodies set up at all levels of university decision-making and activity.
 The Alliance’s structure is designed to ensure multi-level coordination and broad-based participation in all institutions, of students, doctoral candidates, teaching and research staff, administrative and support staff, as well as senior management.

 The Rectors’ Council is composed of the rector or president of each partner university.
 It is responsible for establishing general policy, long-term and medium-term strategies, and major goals for the Alliance.